microsoft/hlsl-specs/proposals/infra/INF-0001-availability-diagnostics.md

 ### Diagnostic text

-The diagnostic message should reflect whether the function is not available just for the particular target shader stage or the whole shader model version.
+The diagnostic message should reflect whether the function is not available for the shader model version or just for the specific shader stage.
 In other words, it should be relevant to the entry point type.

 If function `a` is available in a shader model higher than the target shader model regardless of target shader stage the diagnostic message should be:
 ```
-'a' is available beginning with Shader Model x.y
+'a' is only available on HLSL Shader Model x.y or newer
 ```

 If function `a` is not available in shader stage `S` regardless of shader model version the diagnostic message should be:
 ```
-'a' is not available in S shaders
+'a' is not available in S shader environment on HLSL Shader Model x.y
 ```

 If function `a` is available in shader stage `S` in shader model higher than the target shader model the diagnostic message should be:
 ```
-'a' is available in S shaders beginning with Shader Model x.y
+'a' is only available in S shader environment on HLSL Shader Model x.y or newer
 ```

 <!-- {% endraw %} -->